-99. CEDAW has interacted, in particular, with the Special Rapporteur on violence against women, its causes and consequences, and with the Special Rapporteur on the right to health .
-At its forty-third session in January/February 2009, CEDAW took full advantage of being located in Geneva to strengthen its cooperation with other United Nations human rights mechanisms and met with the Special Rapporteurs on violence against women and the right to health as well as the Independent Expert on Haiti who provided information on Haiti whose report was considered by the Committee during the session.
-The independent expert appointed by the Secretary-General to lead an in-depth study of the question of violence against children and several special rapporteurs have interacted with CRC. .
-CMW has interacted, in particular, with the Special Rapporteur on the Human Rights of Migrants.
+103. CEDAW has interacted, in particular, with the Special Rapporteur on violence against women, its causes and consequences, and with the Special Rapporteur on the right to health.
+At its forty-third session in January/February 2009, CEDAW took full advantage of being located in Geneva to strengthen its cooperation with other United Nations human rights mechanisms and met with the Special Rapporteurs on violence against women and the right to health as well as the Independent Expert on the situation of human rights in Haiti who provided information on Haiti and whose report was considered by the Committee during the session.
+CRC has interacted with many special procedure mandate holders.
+This interaction may be related to the reporting process, discussion days, general comments or other issues related to the Committee's work.
+Many rapporteurs have focused their thematic reports on children on the year 2009 or 2010, and have sought interaction in this context as well.
+More recently, there has been regular interaction with the Special Rapporteur on the sale of children, child prostitution and child pornography.
+The newly appointed Special Representative of the Secretary-General on violence against children has a close working relationship with the Committee, and the Special Representative of the Secretary-General on children in armed conflict also maintains regular contact with the Committee and met with the Committee during its fifty-second session.8 CMW has interacted, in particular, with the Special Rapporteur on the Human Rights of Migrants.
+At its ninety-seventh session, held in October 2009, the Human Rights Committee appointed one of its members as a focal point to liaise with special procedures.

-K. Participation of national human rights institutions (NHRIs)
+K. Participation of national human rights institutions

-- 100. Three committees have adopted general comments on the role of national human rights institutions in their work.
-General Comment No. 10 of CESCR acknowledges the role of NHRIs in monitoring implementation of the Covenant at the national level.
-In its general recommendation No. XVII concerning the establishment of national institutions to facilitate implementation of the Convention, CERD recommends that where NHRIs have been established, "they should be associated with the preparation of reports."
+104. Three committees have adopted general comments on the role of national human rights institutions in their work.
+General comment No. 10 of CESCR acknowledges the role of national human rights institutions (NHRIs) in monitoring implementation of the Covenant at the national level.
+In its general recommendation No. 17 concerning the establishment of national institutions to facilitate implementation of the Convention, CERD recommends that where NHRIs have been established, "they should be associated with the preparation of reports."
 The detailed general comment No. 2 (2002) of CRC includes a section on reporting to the Committee and cooperation between NHRIs and United Nations agencies and human rights mechanisms.
-The Committee suggests that NHRIs should contribute independently to the reporting process and "monitor the integrity of government reports to international treaty bodies with respect to children's rights. including through dialogue with the Committee on the Rights of the Child at its pre-sessional working group and with other relevant treaty bodies."
+The Committee suggests that NHRIs should contribute independently to the reporting process and "monitor the integrity of government reports to international treaty bodies with respect to children's rights, including through dialogue with the Committee on the Rights of the Child at its pre-sessional working group and with other relevant treaty bodies."
 It also considers it appropriate for States parties to consult with independent human rights institutions during the preparation of their reports to the Committee, provided that the independence of these bodies and their independent role in providing information to the Committee is respected.
-The CRC considers that "it is not appropriate to delegate to NHRIs the drafting of reports or to include them in the government delegation when reports are examined by the Committee." - 101.
-At its thirty-third session in July 2005, CEDAW allowed an NHRI to make an oral presentation to the Committee for the first time.
-At its fortieth session in January 2008, the Committee adopted a Statement on its relationship with NHRIs, in which the Committee recognized that NHRIs may contribute in various ways to the work of the Committee under the monitoring procedures of the Convention and its Optional Protocol.
+The CRC considers that "it is not appropriate to delegate to NHRIs the drafting of reports or to include them in the government delegation when reports are examined by the Committee."

+105. At its thirty-third session in July 2005, CEDAW allowed an NHRI to make an oral presentation to the Committee for the first time.
+At its fortieth session in January 2008, the Committee adopted a statement on its relationship with NHRIs, in which the Committee recognized that NHRIs may contribute in various ways to the work of the Committee under the monitoring procedures of the Convention and its Optional Protocol.